jcarley/cli/Docs.md

 catalyze associate "My Health Tech Company Production" -a prod
 ```

 Now when you run the [associated](#associated) command, you will see the alias as well as the actual environment name.

 When using aliases, there are a couple things to keep in mind.
 Aliases are only local and never leave your local machine.
 If you alias this environment `prod`, a coworker can alias the environment `healthtech-prod` with no ramifications.
 Second, after setting an alias, you will never reference the environment by its actual name with the CLI.
 You will always use the alias for flags, arguments, options, etc.

 To change or remove an alias, you must [disassociate](#disassociate) and then [reassociate](#associate) with a new alias.

 # <a id="autocompletion"></a> Bash Autocompletion

 One feature we've found helpful on \*Nix systems is autocompletion in bash.
-To enable this feature, head over to the github repo and download the `bash_autocomplete` file.
-If you use a Mac, you will need to install bash-completion with `brew install bash-completion` or `source` the `bash_autocomplete` file each time you start up terminal.
+To enable this feature, head over to the github repo and download the `catalyze_autocomplete` file.
+If you use a Mac, you will need to install bash-completion with `brew install bash-completion` or `source` the `catalyze_autocomplete` file each time you start up terminal.
 Store this file locally in `/etc/bash_completion.d/` or (`/usr/local/etc/bash_completion.d/` on Mac).
 Completion will be available when you restart terminal.
 Now simply type `catalyze ` and hit tab twice to see the list of available commands. **Please note** that autocompletion only works one level deep.
 The CLI will not autocomplete or suggest completions when you type `catalyze db ` and then hit tab twice.
 It currently only works when you have just `catalyze ` typed into your terminal.
 This is a feature we are looking into expanding in the future.

-Note: you may have to add `source /etc/bash_completion.d/completionfile` (`/usr/loca/etc/bsah_completion.d/completionfile`) in your `~/.bashrc` (`~/.bash_profile`) file.
+Note: you may have to add `source /etc/bash_completion.d/catalyze_autocomplete` (`/usr/loca/etc/bsah_completion.d/catalyze_autocomplete`) in your `~/.bashrc` (`~/.bash_profile`) file.

 # <a id="global-options"></a> Global Options